 Advice from Tal Ben-Shahar

 Happiness lies at the intersection between pleasure and meaning.
 Whether at work or at home, the goal is to engage in activities that are both personally significant and enjoyable.
 When this is not feasible, make sure you have happiness boosters, moments throughout the week that provide you with both pleasure and meaning.
 Research shows that an hour or two of a meaningful and pleasurable experience can affect the quality of an entire day, or even a whole week.

-3. Keep in mind that happiness is mostly dependent on our state of mind, not on our status or the state of our bank account.
+Keep in mind that happiness is mostly dependent on our state of mind, not on our status or the state of our bank account.
 Barring extreme circumstances, our level of well being is determined by what we choose to focus on and by our interpretation of external events.
 For example, do we focus on the empty part of the full part of the glass?
-Do we view failures as catastrophic, or do we see it as a learning opportunity?
+Do we view failures as catastrophic, or do we see them as learning opportunities?

-4. Simplify!
+Simplify!
 We are, generally, too busy, trying to squeeze in more and more activities into less and less time.
 Quantity influences quality, and we compromise on our happiness by trying to do too much.
 Knowing when to say 'no' to others often means saying 'yes' to ourselves.

 Remember the mind-body connection.
-What we do or don't do with our bodies influences our mind.
+What we do—or don't do—with our bodies influences our mind.
 Regular exercise, adequate sleep, and healthy eating habits lead to both physical and mental health.